Enroll in a program through Lesley University at Bunker Hill Community College

 - The Student Accounts will send notification of tuition bills to your Lesley email address on a monthly basis.

-- To view notification, log on to your LOIS account.
+- To view notification, log in to Self-Service.

 - You can pay your tuition and fee charges online with an American Express, Discover, MasterCard, or VISA credit card (for a 2.5% convenience fee).